|How to Join GUMBA:|

 Gumba bike patrols provide assistance to visitors by providing directions, inner-tubes, first-aid and friendly advice to those in need.
 Patrols are run Saturday, Sunday and holidays from 10 am to 4 pm.
 We usually run 2 patrols at both Minnewaska the Mohonk Preserve, so we need about 8 patrollers per day, or 16 people to cover a weekend.
 If you don't have a regular partner to patrol with, we will try to pair you up with someone of your riding level and experience.
 Patrol riders are admitted free of charge, on the days they ride patrol, to the Mohonk Preserve and Minnewaska State Park (and you will be admitted free to the Mohonk Preserve for riding or hiking on other days after doing at least one patrol there).
 Patrollers are asked to ride a patrol a month from May to October, and to ride one holiday (Memorial Day, July 4th, Labor Day, or Columbus Day) if possible.
 The patrol a month guidline is flexible.
 If you can only do four patrols all summer, or you want to pack six patrols into a couple of months, we'll work with you to accomodate your schedule.

 Becoming a GUMBA bike patroller requires some training.
 We hold a large training session each spring.
-Our 2017 training will be held April 1st at the Mohonk Preserve's Visitors Center.
+Our 2019 training will be held April 13th at the Mohonk Preserve's Visitors Center.
+The training starts at 9:00 and runs to around 3:00.
 We do offer spot training for folks who can not make the training.

 If you have access to a printer, please print out a copy of our training manual and bring it with you.